animir/node-rate-limiter-flexible/README.md

   blockDuration: 0, // Do not block if consumed more than points
   keyPrefix: 'rlflx', // must be unique for limiters with different purpose

-  // Redis and Mongo specific
+  // Database limiters specific
   inmemoryBlockOnConsumed: 10, // If 10 points consumed in current duration
   inmemoryBlockDuration: 30, // block for 30 seconds in current process memory
   insuranceLimiter: new RateLimiterMemory(
-    // It will be used only on Redis, Mongo or MySQL error as insurance
+    // It will be used only on database error as insurance
     // Can be any implemented limiter like RateLimiterMemory or RateLimiterRedis extended from RateLimiterAbstract {
       points: 1, // 1 is fair if you have 5 workers and 1 cluster